DEFRA/ffc-elm-plan-service/README.md

 - Pushes containers to the registry tagged with the PR number or release version
 - Deletes PR deployments, containers, and namepace upon merge

-Builds will be deployed into a namespace with the format `ffc-demo-claim-service-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.
+Builds will be deployed into a namespace with the format `ffc-elm-plan-service-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.

 A detailed description on the build pipeline and PR work flow is available in the [Defra Confluence page](https://eaflood.atlassian.net/wiki/spaces/FFCPD/pages/1281359920/Build+Pipeline+and+PR+Workflow)